ILR VISA UK

 • NHS appointment letters or official correspondence

-5. Employment and Financial Documentation
+5. Employment and Financial Documentation a) For Employed Applicants:

 • Recent payslips (typically last 3 to 6 months)